Skip to main content

 Transfer

-4.2.5.3.
-(1) Subject to Sentence (2), the transfer of flammable liquids or combustible liquids from or into containers shall take place in a storage room that complies with Subsection 4.2.9.
+4.2.5.4.
+(1) Except as permitted in Sentence (2), in mercantile occupancies, the transfer of flammable liquids or combustible liquids from or into containers shall only be permitted in a storage room conforming to Subsection 4.2.9.

 Subsection 4.2.6.
-Business and Personal Services, Detention, Educational, Care, and Care and Treatment Occupancies
+Business and Personal Services, Educational, Care, Care and Treatment and Detention Occupancies

 Application

 4.2.6.1.
-This Subsection applies to the storage, handling and use of flammable liquids and combustible liquids in business and personal services occupancies, care occupancies, care and treatment occupancies, detention occupancies, non-residential schools, universities and colleges.
+This Subsection shall apply to the storage, handling and use of flammable liquids and combustible liquids in business and personal services, care, care and treatment or detention occupancies and shall include nonresidential schools, universities and colleges.

 Storage cabinets and storage rooms